dr-tc/uu-campus-quest/content/explorer-1-quest.md

 ![image here](../images/quest-icon-bonus.png#right)
 {{< div-justify >}}
-To commemorate the beginning of your university journey, have a fellow student take a photo of your team outside 'Hogwarts'.
-If you’re ready for an extra challenge, inquire at reception about activating your student card, then locate and use the card activation beacon at the entrance of 'Hogwarts'.
+If you’re ready for an extra challenge, inquire at campus reception about activating your student card, then locate and use the card activation beacon.

 {{< div-end >}}